OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaSecurityManager.rst

         Disables security of control data (OCA messages).
 After calling this method all OCA messages can be sent and received both on insecure and secure connections.
-The return value indicates whether the operation succeeded.
-If the operation fails security is not disabled.
+If the operation fails, security is not disabled.

         This method has id ``3.2``.